-Amazon S3, one of the leading cloud storage solutions, is used by companies all over the world to power their IT operations.
-Over four years, UpGuard has detected thousands of S3-related data breaches caused by the incorrect configuration of S3 security settings.
+Amazon S3, one of the leading cloud storage solutions, is used by companies all over the world for a variety of use cases to power their IT operations.
+Over four years, UpGuard has detected thousands of S3-related data breaches caused by the misconfiguration of S3 security settings.
 Jeff Barr, Chief Evangelist for Amazon Web Services recently announced public access settings for S3 buckets, a new feature designed to help AWS customers stop the epidemic of data breaches caused by incorrect S3 security settings.

-The ongoing S3 security problem has resulted in tens of millions of breached records.
-So this is welcome news and a step in the right direction for AWS, but we don't think it's enough.
+The ongoing cloud security problem for this simple storage service has resulted in tens of millions of breached records.
+So this is welcome news and a step in the right direction for AWS services, but we don't think it's enough.

 The S3 Security Problem